AtenDesignGroup/layout_options/README.md

 How to Use it
 =============

-Note:  This module is a utility module that provides no out of the box
+Note:  This module is a utility module that provides no out of the box functionality.

 Defining a Layout
 -----------------